yume-chan/node-svn/README.md

 **Note for ZLib:**

-Node.js and Electron all contain ZLib symbols, so this library can dynamic link to `node.lib` or `io.lib` to use ZLib.
+Node.js and Electron all export ZLib symbols, so this library can dynamic link to `node.lib` or `io.lib` to use ZLib.

 But subversion's configuration script need ZLib, so a copy of ZLib is included.

 **Note for OpenSSL:**

-For Node.js, `node.lib` contains OpenSSL symbols, so this library can dynamic link to `node.lib` to use OpenSSL.
+For Node.js, `node.lib` exports OpenSSL symbols, so this library can dynamic link to `node.lib` to use OpenSSL.

-For Electron, `io.lib` doesn't contain OpenSSL symbols (See [this blog post](https://electronjs.org/blog/electron-internals-using-node-as-a-library#shared-library-or-static-library) for more information).
+For Electron, `io.lib` doesn't export OpenSSL symbols (See [this blog post](https://electronjs.org/blog/electron-internals-using-node-as-a-library#shared-library-or-static-library) for more information).
 So this library need to compile OpenSSL by itself.

-The source code in `dependencies/openssl` folder is taken from [nodejs/node repository](https://github.com/nodejs/node/tree/master/deps/openssl), with a modified `openssl.gyp` to generate static library.
+The source code in `dependencies/openssl` folder is taken from [nodejs/node repository](https://github.com/nodejs/node/tree/master/deps/openssl), with a modified `openssl.gyp` to build as static library.

 ## Requirements